 The campaign ran for 10 days and Jamie’s list grew by over 100 new email addresses.
 The contest itself was shared through Facebook more than 100 times, too.
 And the 60 new fans didn’t hurt, either.

-3. Offer Exclusive Content
+3. Offer exclusive content

 When it comes time to send a newsletter to subscribers, it’s important to think about how you’re going to make the newsletter different from a Facebook Page.
 With all the extra space and opportunity for images that an email provides, you can really create a focused and intimate experience.
 Remember: When people are reading an email, you have their undivided attention.

-Last November, we covered the list-building strategy of Cedar Creek Productions, which used Facebook as a platform to promote the award-winning film Buck.
+We covered the list-building strategy of Cedar Creek Productions, which used Facebook as a platform to promote the award-winning film Buck.
 Through a “You’ll Hear It Here First” campaign, the studio promised fans that anyone who signed up for the email list would hear the latest news about interviews, screenings, and more before it was posted to social media.
 This netted the studio more than 2,000 new email subscribers.

 Not every organization may have an award-winning film at their fingertips, but the trick is to just think about what news and content you can offer fans that they can’t get through Facebook